epigen-bioinfolab/PLUTON/readme.md

 **This is a pre-release version (v1.0.0-alpha)**.

 ## Contact
-PLUTON is developed by Md.
-Shafiqul Islam and Md.
-Rabi Us Sany, under the supervision of Professor Dr. ABMM Khademul Islam.
+PLUTON (1st version) is developed by Md.
+Shafiqul Islam, Md.
+Rabi Us Sany; (2nd version:) Anik Mojumder under the supervision of Professor Dr. ABMM Khademul Islam.

-For any query, please contact us at:
+For any query, please contact us at: epigen.bioinfolab@gmail.com
-Md.
-Shafiqul Islam (shafiq.gebdu@gmail.com);
-Md.
-Rabi Us Sany (rabiussany02@gmail.com)

 Visit our labpage at https://www.epigen-bioinfolab.com/